Learn More about Member Benefits

 CUNA dedicates dues to advocacy and will maintain that distinction.

 The Open Your Eyes to a Credit Union campaign is meant to be an industry-level message, not to be directly deployed by a credit union.
-Select out-of-home, local materials (posters, banners, print ads, etc.) are available to contributing credit unions to associate themselves with the initiative in accordance with style guidelines via an online portal.
+Select out-of-home, local materials (posters, banners, web banners, etc.) are available to contributing credit unions to associate themselves with the initiative in accordance with style guidelines via an online portal.

 YourMoneyFurther.com is a consumer website that is part of the overall Open Your Eyes to a Credit Union® campaign.
 All advertising will link to this website as a call to action.

-The finder results will first display all contributing credit unions in the zip code in order of distance.
+The finder results will first display all contributing credit unions within 50 miles of the center of the zip code searched in order of distance.
 Contributor listings include services the credit union provides.
 All other credit unions will follow in order of distance up to 50 miles away.

 Credit unions and Leagues can customize assets such as posters, banners and web banners by adding their logo to the assets.